 - The true ,white leaved titanota, as described by Gentry was found at that location but the 'green titanota' disappeared on the trail, well short of reaching Rancho Tambor.
 The pendulum thus appears to swing in favour of the name titanota being applied only as per Gentry.

-- The latest news is that a second location has been found for agave titanota, so Rancho Tambor no longer appears to be the sole habitat for these plants.
+- It was reported that a second location has been found for agave titanota, so Rancho Tambor no longer appears to be the sole habitat for these plants.
 Currently no further details are available until studies are complete.

 (photos courtesy of Greg Starr)